Tucson's 2018 homicide rate is 54 percent higher than last year

 “There are very likely local causes, but no national phenomenon as we saw in the 1980s,” said Al Blumstein, a professor at Carnegie Mellon University’s Heinz College.
 “While there are some speculations, there’s no uniform or proven explanation.
 We’re seeing different indications in different cities.”

-Given the rise of more powerful guns capable of holding larger magazines, examining different approaches to limiting firepower could be an option to deal with the spike.
+Given the rise of more powerful guns capable of holding larger magazines, examining different approaches to limiting firepower could be an option to deal with the spike, Blumstein said.

 “This is a cause for concern, but not panic,” said Thomas Abt, a senior research fellow at Harvard.
 “Americans are outliers when it comes to murder.
 We’re killed at a rate seven times higher than any other civilized nation.”